Continually Updated Clinical Reference

 Medication-related dermatologic disorders

-Many cutaneous changes seen in the RTR are related directly to medications used to suppress rejection of renal allograft.
-A full-blown Cushingoid appearance develops in 55-90% of patients and is associated with the high doses of corticosteroids (CS) used early after transplantation.
+Many cutaneous changes seen in the renal transplant recipient (RTR) are related directly to medications used to suppress rejection of renal allograft.
+A full-blown Cushingoid appearance develops in 55-90% of patients and is associated with the high doses of corticosteroids used early after transplantation.
 Cutaneous findings include moon facies, development of a cervical fat pad (buffalo hump), striae distensae, cutaneous atrophy, and telangiectasias.
-Changes may resolve or improve when the CS dose is reduced, although they may continue, since steroids are used long term.
+Changes may resolve or improve when the corticosteroid dose is reduced, although these cutaneous changes may continue, as steroids are used long term.
 Gingival hyperplasia, which occurs in approximately one third of patients receiving cyclosporin A (CyA), tends to occur early and improve over time.
+See the image below.

-Other cutaneous changes involve poorly understood alterations in the pilosebaceous unit and may result from either CyA or CS.
-Acne develops in 15% of patients and primarily affects the chest and back.
-Most severe in the first year, acne later improves with reduction of the CS dose.
-Sebaceous gland hyperplasia and epidermal cysts are found with increased frequency and have been associated with the use of both CS and CyA.
+Other cutaneous changes involve poorly understood alterations in the pilosebaceous unit and may result from either CyA or corticosteroid use.
+Acne develops in 15% of patients and primarily affects the chest and back (see the image below).
+Most severe in the first year, acne later improves with reduction of the corticosteroid dose.
+Sebaceous gland hyperplasia and epidermal cysts are found with increased frequency and have been associated with the use of both corticosteroids and CyA.
 Hypertrichosis develops in 60% of patients and may be associated with the development of keratosis pilaris.

 Infections

-The iatrogenically induced decrease in cell-mediated immunity predisposes the RTR to infection by a variety of organisms.
+The iatrogenically induced decrease in cell-mediated immunity predisposes the renal transplant recipient (RTR) to infection by a variety of organisms.
 Timing and relative risk of the infections are determined by the degree of immunosuppression.
 Patients are at heightened risk for developing opportunistic infections during the first 6 months after transplantation because of the use of higher doses of immunosuppressive agents.
 Cutaneous examination is crucial in the surveillance for opportunistic infections, because cutaneous lesions frequently are the first sign of disseminated disease.

 Later in the posttransplant period, patients may develop infections from a variety of acid-fast bacilli (AFB), specifically typical or atypical mycobacteria.
-Although these infections are relatively unusual, they may cause significant morbidity.
+[34, 35, 36] Although these infections are relatively unusual, they may cause significant morbidity.
 Multifocal disease is not uncommon.
-Organisms of the Mycobacterium fortuitum/Mycobacterium chelonae complex are more common causes of AFB cutaneous infections, although others, such as Mycobacterium kansasii and Mycobacterium marinum, also have been reported.
+Organisms of the Mycobacterium fortuitum/chelonae complex are more common causes of AFB cutaneous infections, although others, such as M kansasii and M marinum, have also been reported.
 Histopathologic examination and tissue culture are necessary to make the correct diagnosis.
 Therapeutic options for these infections include antimicrobials, surgical debridement, and/or a reduction in immunosuppression.

-Fungal organisms are the most common cause of infection in the RTR, occurring in 7-75%.
-The wide variability in prevalence likely results from heterogeneity in diagnostic criteria, environmental exposures, geographic locations, and economic and hygienic factors.
+Fungal organisms are the most common cause of infection in the renal transplant recipient, occurring in 7-75%.
+[37] The wide variability in prevalence likely results from heterogeneity in diagnostic criteria, environmental exposures, geographic locations, and economic and hygienic factors.

-Pityriasis versicolor has been shown to be the most common fungal infection and occurs in 18-48% of RTRs, which is a higher rate than found in the general population.
-Colonization of the upper back with Pityrosporum yeasts has been shown to occur 2-3 times more often in the RTR compared to the general population.
+Pityriasis versicolor has been shown to be the most common fungal infection and occurs in 18-48% of renal transplant recipients, which is a higher rate than found in the general population.
+Colonization of the upper back with Pityrosporum yeasts has been shown to occur 2-3 times more often in the renal transplant recipient relative to the general population.
 Pityrosporum organisms may predispose patients to increased incidence of folliculitis.
 Dermatophytosis, although common after renal transplantation, is no more common than in the general population.

 Severe viral infections usually occur during the first year after transplantation and predominately result from herpes viruses.
 Cutaneous lesions resulting from infection with human papillomavirus (HPV) tend to develop later.
 Surveys suggest that the prevalence of HPV is 15-50% after the first year and increases to 77-95% by 5 years after transplantation.

 Common and plane warts, which predominate, occur most frequently in sun-exposed areas and usually are multiple in number.
-HPV types 1, 2, 3, and 4 are found most commonly; however, many other HPV types have been reported in association with warty lesions in RTRs, including oncogenic types 16 and 18 and types 5 and 8, which usually are associated with epidermodysplasia verruciformis.
+HPV types 1, 2, 3, and 4 are found most commonly; however, many other HPV types have been reported in association with warty lesions in renal transplant recipients, including oncogenic types 16 and 18 and types 5 and 8, which usually are associated with epidermodysplasia verruciformis.

 Malignancy

 Malignancies are more common after organ transplantation, and most are primary cutaneous malignancies.
-Incidence of nonmelanoma skin cancer is 20-40 times greater in RTRs than in the general population.
+Incidence of nonmelanoma skin cancer is 20-40 times greater in renal transplant recipients (RTRs) than in the general population.
 This incidence increases as the time elapsed after transplantation increases because of the duration of immunosuppressive therapy.
 The cumulative risk of cutaneous malignancy is 10-30% at 5 years, 10-44% at 10 years, and 30-40% at 20 years.
-The prevalence of skin cancer varies according to geographic location, amount of UV exposure, and predominate skin type.
+The prevalence of skin cancer varies according to geographic location, amount of ultraviolet (UV) light exposure, and predominant skin type.
 Most malignancies occur on sun-exposed areas and usually are found on the head, neck, and upper extremities.
 Multiple malignancies are a common occurrence.

 Nonmelanoma skin cancer

-Squamous cell carcinoma (SCC) is the most common cutaneous malignancy in RTRs and occurs 50-250 times more frequently in the RTR than in the general population.
-In contrast, basal cell carcinoma occurs 6-10 times more frequently in the RTR.
+Squamous cell carcinoma (SCC) is the most common cutaneous malignancy in renal transplant recipients and occurs 50-250 times more frequently in these individuals than in the general population.
+In contrast, basal cell carcinoma (BCC) occurs 6-10 times more frequently in the renal transplant recipient.
 As a result of the markedly increased incidence of SCC, an inversion is seen in the ratio of basal cell carcinoma to SCC, from 4:1 in the general population to 1:3-4 in the renal transplant population.
+The image below illustrates SCC.

-Nonmelanoma malignancies occur at a younger age in RTRs and are characterized by a more rapid and aggressive course, a higher recurrence rate, and a greater metastatic potential.
-Actinic keratoses also occur at a younger age and develop at a faster rate in RTRs.
+Nonmelanoma malignancies occur at a younger age in renal transplant recipients and are characterized by a more rapid and aggressive course, a higher recurrence rate, and a greater metastatic potential.
+Actinic keratoses also occur at a younger age and develop at a faster rate in renal transplant recipients.
 Actinic keratoses frequently have more severe cytologic atypia and may have more rapid progression to SCC.
 Clinically, it may be difficult to distinguish actinic keratoses, SCCs, and warts.

 Kaposi sarcoma

-The incidence of Kaposi sarcoma is 400-500 times higher in RTRs than in the healthy population.
-Kaposi sarcoma accounts for approximately 3-5% of transplant-related malignancies in RTRs.
+The incidence of Kaposi sarcoma is 400-500 times higher in renal transplant recipients than in the healthy population.
+[17] Kaposi sarcoma accounts for approximately 3-5% of transplant-related malignancies in renal transplant recipients.
 The incidence varies according to geographic region and depends on ethnic composition of the population.
 Generally, Kaposi sarcoma incidence is higher in those with Jewish, Mediterranean, or Arabic ancestry and in blacks.

 Melanoma

-Melanoma reportedly occurs 2-9 times more frequently in the RTR than in the general population, but these statistics remain unconfirmed.
-Interestingly, the risk of melanoma in the RTR may include transmission by the donor.
+Melanoma occurs 2-9 times more frequently in the transplant population than in the general population, according to population registry data and published studies.
+[52] Interestingly, the risk of melanoma in renal transplant recipient may include transmission by the donor.
+Studies are conflicting regarding the prognosis of melanoma in the transplant patient, including the risk of recurrence of melanoma following transplantation.
+[53, 54]

 Other malignancies

-Although Kaposi sarcoma is the most commonly reported sarcoma in RTRs, other cutaneous sarcomas have been reported.
-Malignant fibrous histiocytomas, atypical fibroxanthomas, and dermatofibrosarcoma protuberans have been reported in RTRs, although the incidence of these malignancies is unknown.
-Several cases of MCC occurring in RTRs have been reported.
-Most lesions develop on the head and neck or the extremities.
+Although Kaposi sarcoma is the most commonly reported sarcoma in renal transplant recipient, other cutaneous sarcomas have been reported.
+Malignant fibrous histiocytomas, atypical fibroxanthomas, and dermatofibrosarcoma protuberans have been reported in renal transplant recipients, although the incidence of these malignancies is unknown.
+Several cases of Merkel cell carcinoma (MCC) occurring in renal transplant recipients have been reported.
+[55] Most lesions develop on the head and neck or the extremities.
 This is an aggressive tumor with a high propensity to recur or metastasize.
-Overall mortality associated with MCC is 35%.
+Overall mortality associated with Merkel cell carcinoma is 35%.
 Interestingly, reports exist of SCC and MCC occurring simultaneously.

 Miscellaneous disorders